 I’ve seen patients become lethargic or develop vomiting, diarrhea and tremors.
-These symptoms all went away when we stopped the drug.
+These adverse effects all went away when we stopped the drug.

 Two elderly patients developed signs of cognitive disorder.
 They experienced head pressing, got stuck in corners, and would stare into space.
 Both of them recovered after stopping the drug.

-And I haven’t seen a case where gabapentin really made a difference in pain management.
-So why exactly is the veterinary community prescribing this drug?
+I haven’t seen a case where gabapentin really made a difference in pain management.
+So why exactly is the veterinary community prescribing this drug, which …

-- It’s caused deleterious side effects in humans
+- Has caused deleterious side effects in humans

 - Was part of the largest pharmaceutical fraud settlements in history